-There are of course people in less-developed countries that will work for less.
+There are of course people in undeveloped countries that will work for less.
 They will usually need very precise instructions on what to do, so I recommend only using them for small and straightforward tasks.

 If you consider yourself generally very tech-savvy, if you grew up with technology, or you love learning new things, then you will be capable and will probably enjoy building your store on your own.

-The most important skills for building your store will be:
+In general, the most important skills for building your store will be:

 Bonus points if you know a little bit of code.
 Completing some short online HTML courses will help you a lot.
 I recommend Team Treehouse for this.

-Obviously, this will vary a lot depending on the size of your website.
+Obviously this will vary a lot depending on the size of your website.

 If you only want to sell 5 basic products with a very simple theme, it will be a lot quicker than if you have a selection of 500+ products with different sizes and colors, organized into multiple collections and filters.

-The average store setup takes me around 20 hours of actual work, plus around 10 to 20 hours of project management and communication with my client.
+The "average" store setup takes me around 20 hours of actual work, plus around 10 to 20 hours of project management and communication with my client.